-Previous work: Staff and Commission participation with YARTS on 2023 summer service (123 service days) and coordinating funding for the YARTS short-range transit plan.
+Previous work: Staff and Commission participation with YARTS on 2023 summer service (123 service days) and increase in its annual LTF funding (now \$40,000/yr.).
 In conjunction with ESTA, conducted unmet transit and transportation needs with RPACs.
 Submitted SB 125 project list for funding.

-- Attend stakeholder meetings as appropriate and as needed (LTC and ESTA staff). - Conduct community outreach on an annual basis, including to tribes (LTC and ESTA staff). - Conduct seasonal transit workshop these would be general transit needs meetings with TOML, RPAC

-- groups, Tribal Governments, and other interested nonprofits (LTC and ESTA staff). - Meet annually with Social Service Technical Advisory Committee (SSTAC) members as needed (STC and ESTA staff). - Collect Unmet Transit needs for community in spring 2025 (LTC and ESTA staff). - Incorporate Intelligent Transportation System (ITS) Plan policy into transit plans as needed (ESTA and YARTS staff). - Participate in the monthly YARTS Authority Advisory Committee (AAC) (LTC and County staff). - Staff involvement with YARTS strategic planning group as needed (LTC and County staff). - Catalog needs for ESTA transitioning to a zero-emission fleet as needed (LTC and County staff). - Provide support to ESTA and YARTS in maintaining capital assets in good repair and supporting operations.
+- Attend stakeholder meetings as appropriate and as needed. - Conduct community outreach on an annual basis, including to tribes. - Conduct seasonal transit workshop these would be general transit needs meetings with TOML, RPAC groups, Tribal Governments, and other interested nonprofits. - Meet annually with Social Service Technical Advisory Committee (SSTAC) members as needed. - Collect Unmet Transit needs for community in spring 2025. - Incorporate Intelligent Transportation System (ITS) Plan policy into transit plans as needed. - Participate in the monthly YARTS Authority Advisory Committee (AAC). - Staff involvement with YARTS strategic planning group as needed. - Catalog needs for ESTA transitioning to a zero-emission fleet as needed. - Provide support to ESTA in maintaining capital assets in good repair and supporting operations.
 This includes the planning for replacement, maintenance, and infrastructure needs for the fleet, and planning efforts that support recruitment.
-As needed (LTC, ESTA and YARTS staff). - Analysis of emerging transit opportunities as needed (LTC, ESTA and YARTS staff). - Work with ESTA and YARTS to develop and implement SB 125 projects (LTC, ESTA and YARTS staff). - Coordinate with Caltrans on District Transit Plans (LTC, ESTA, and YARTS staff).
+As needed. - Analysis of emerging transit opportunities as needed. - Work with ESTA and YARTS to develop and implement SB 125 projects.

 - Documentation of input from the Social Services Transportation Advisory Council and communities on unmet transit and other transportation needs in Spring 2025. - Identification of the input that qualifies as an unmet transit need, and how that need will be addressed prior to any LTF dollars being allocated to local streets and roads in Spring 2025. - Public hearing on unmet transit needs, adoption of an unmet transit needs resolution, and transmittal to state in compliance with the Transportation Development Act in Spring 2025. - Identification of any general or contractual transit needs or service issues within the region in Spring 2025. - Participation with YARTS, including support to the AAC and Governing Board and consideration of annual operating schedules or funding.
-This is a yearly effort dependent on the annual opening of Tioga Pass and number of contracted operating days to and from Yosemite National Park. - Annual allocation of STA and LTF funds. - Coordinate with ESTA and YARTS on potential SB 125 funding. - Comments and input into the Caltrans District Transit Plan.
+This is a yearly effort dependent on the annual opening of Tioga Pass and number of contracted operating days to and from Yosemite National Park.

+- Annual allocation of STA and LTF funds. - Coordinate with ESTA and YARTS on potential SB 125 funding.

-- SB 125 Allocation Package revisions with CalSTA staff, ESTA, and YARTS, as requested. - Unmet transit needs process, including outreach to tribes: January June 2025 - Consultation with transit providers on funding (ESTA and YARTS) and annual STA/LTF allocations: May or June 2025 - YARTS meetings ongoing throughout the year. - Caltrans District Transit Plan comments and participation according to Caltrans' planning schedule.
+- SB 125 Allocation Package revisions with CalSTA staff, ESTA, and YARTS, as requested. - Unmet transit needs process, including outreach to tribes: January June 2025 - Consultation with transit providers on funding (ESTA and YARTS) and annual STA/LTF allocations: May or June 2025 - YARTS meetings ongoing throughout the year.

+•

 Mammoth Mono Total

 Lakes County Funding

 RPA \$1,000 \$2,000 \$3,000

 Total \$3,000